7Ji/git-mirrorer/README.md

 I.e. setting this to `.tar.zst` **only changes the suffix** but **does not** automatically make the output stream a `zstd compressed data` stream.
 #### ~~`github_like_prefix`~~ (removed after v0.2)
 When configured to `yes`, every entry in the archive will have a `[repo short name]-[commit hash]/` prefix.
-By default this is set to `no` and every entry is directly in the archive's root, e.g. `README.md` in that `yuzu.git` archive is stored as `README.md` in the archive.
-If set to `yes` then it is stored as `yuzu-26ff2147197352b571c394404de2be1a65d0cf9b/README.md`.
+By default this is set to `no` and every entry is directly in the archive's root, e.g. `README.md` in that `protobuf.git` archive is stored as `README.md` in the archive.
+If set to `yes` then it is stored as `protobuf-03dac701f55bb08f622f9ee6f0a3cfe882caba65/README.md`.
 Setting this to `yes` might be helpful for your existing building routine if it expects such prefix.
 #### `pipe_through`
 Defines a program and its argument which the original **GNU tar** stream would go through, and that program would now control the **actual output format**.
 By default this is empty so the archive format is `tar`.